xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 {x}yx (unless either x = 1 or there is a prime of the form {x}y (or both))

-Some x{y}z (where x and z are strings (may be empty) of digits in base b, y is a digit in base b) families can be proven to contain no primes > b, by covering congruence (http://irvinemclean.com/maths/siercvr.htm, https://mathworld.wolfram.com/ExactCoveringSystem.html), algebraic factorization (https://en.wikipedia.org/wiki/Factorization_of_polynomials, https://mathworld.wolfram.com/PolynomialFactorization.html), or combine of them, e.g.
+Some x{y}z (where x and z are strings (may be empty) of digits in base b, y is a digit in base b) families can be proven to contain no primes > b, by covering congruence (http://irvinemclean.com/maths/siercvr.htm, https://mathworld.wolfram.com/ExactCoveringSystem.html), algebraic factorization (https://en.wikipedia.org/wiki/Factorization_of_polynomials, https://mathworld.wolfram.com/PolynomialFactorization.html), or combine of them, e.g. (only list the families which all numbers do not contain "prime > b" subsequence)

 b	family	why this family contain no primes > b